AbdullahTrees/BLNS/README.md

              brihodakar3[15] = [0 0 0 0 0 0 0 0 2 4 6 9 1 2 A]
 ```

+###### Displaying the stored number
+Displaying the array is also very simple. `printf("%d", brihodakar[array_index])` works as C does not distinguish between `char`s and `int`s, and allows one to be treated like the other.
+Now we can just generate a `for` loop and stuff that into a function!
+And that's how `display_num` was born...

-If we try displaying that right now with our display_num() function, there's gonna be a lot of useless zeroes in the front, hence array_management() can convert Big-Endian Brihodakar arrays to Standard, and vice versa.
+If we try displaying that right now with our `display_num()` function, there's gonna be a lot of useless zeroes in the front, hence array_management() can convert Big-Endian Brihodakar arrays to Standard, and vice versa.

-= A getche() loop cycles and takes in character inputs from the keyboard and stores numbers into the Brihodakar array PER DIGIT.
-The 'char' data type is only really being used for smaller memory footprint,
-        Instead of storing the characters 0 through 9, we instead store the numbers 0 through 9, directly into the array, for easier calculation(imagine having to subtract - '0' all the time, eww).
-        Displaying the array is also very simple. printf("%d", brihodakar[number]) works as C does not distinguish between chars and ints, and allows one to be treated like the other.

     = The following things work and I'm pretty sure should be bug-free...
 Please still check them and comment, of course.
         display_num(); copy_array(); input_to_array();   // feel free to still check them out of course, humans can never guarantee anything